 - Being part of a diverse and energetic community that is deeply engaged in making a positive difference in the world.

-- Room, board and extensive training: simple and beautiful Kroka Village housing, meals whenever you are on campus or traveling for Kroka.
+- Room & board: simple and beautiful Kroka Village housing, meals while you are on campus or traveling for Kroka.

 STAFF QUALIFICATIONS FOR TEACHING POSITIONS:

 - Love of teaching and mentoring children and youth: enjoys working with a wide range of ages.
 Documented and referenced previous teaching experience.